-I am always left in awe by the most brutally real mystery of my world: the Tube.
+I’m always left in awe by the most brutally real mystery of my world: the Tube.

-“Don’t you see it?
+Sometimes I want to shout at them: “Don’t you see it?
 Don’t you feel this wonder?”

+But I only smile.
 No – they don’t feel it.
 I can see it in their eyes.

 Only the wind and I may pass.